Stories often have more to them than meets the eye, and that's where thematic statements come in.

 For example,

 The purpose of the statement is to present the complete message of the work in one sentence.
-Therefore, it is important to focus on the crux instead of talking about what or how.
+Therefore, it is important to focus on the crux or core instead of talking about what or how.

 For example,